josepato87/patternMatching/README.md

 Using **regex** would be another solution, however the code readability will decrease, and large ammount of data will affect the program too.

-For mitigate this problem, an upgrade to the code would be to group the patterns by their length, and then by wildcard quantity.
+To mitigate this problem, an upgrade to the code would be to group the patterns by their length, and then by wildcard quantity.

 Using a "Trie" tree can increase the performance of the program with lots of paths and patterns data.